China–Syria relations: Military relations

-Chinese Muslims fought against Japan in World War II.
-In order to gain backing for China in Muslim countries, Egypt, Syria, and Turkey was visited by Hui Muslim Ma Fuliang (馬賦良) and Uyghur Muslim Isa Yusuf Alptekin in 1939.
-The Hindu leaders Tagore and Gandhi and Muslim Jinnah both discussed the war with the Chinese Muslim delegation under Ma Fuliang while in Turkey İsmet İnönü met with the Chinese Muslim delegation.
-Newspapers in China reported the visit.
-Ma Fuliang and Isa were working for Zhu Jiahua.
+During World War II, in order to gain backing for China in Muslim countries, Egypt, Syria, and Turkey was visited by Hui Muslim Ma Fuliang (馬賦良) and Uyghur Muslim Isa Yusuf Alptekin in 1939.

-The bombardment of Chinese Muslims by the warplanes of the Japanese was reported in the newspapers of Syria.
-Afghanistan, Iran, Iraq, Syria, and Lebanon were all toured by the delegation.
 The Foreign Minister, Prime Minister, and President of Syria met with the Chinese Muslim delegation after they came via Egypt in May 1939.
-Gandhi and Jinnah met with the Hui Ma Fuliang and Uyghur Isa Alptekin as they denounced Japan.
-Ma Fuliang, Isa Alptekin, Wang Zengshan, Xue Wenbo, and Lin Zhongming all went to Egypt to denounce Japan in front of the Arab and Islamic words.
+Gandhi and Jinnah met with Ma Fuliang and Isa Alptekin as they denounced Japan.

 In 1969, then chief of staff Mustafa Tlass led a military mission to Beijing, and secured weapons deals with the Chinese government.
 In a move calculated to deliberately antagonize the Soviets to stay out of the succession dispute then going on in Syria, Mustafa Tlass allowed himself to be photographed waving Mao Zedong's Little Red Book, just two months after bloody clashes between Chinese and Soviet armies on the Ussuri river.
 The Soviet Union then agreed to back down and sell Syria weapons.

 In May 1989, Libya has agreed to finance Syria's purchase of M-9 and M-11 missiles from China.
 In December 1989, it was reported that Syria and China have signed a contract for 140 M-9 and M-11 missiles to Syria for $170 million.
 Missile sales to Syria were cancelled under U.S. pressure in 1991.
 In 1992 and 1996, China was reported to be assisting Syrian ballistic missile programs.
 On 19 October 1999, Defence Minister of China, General Chi Haotian, met with Syrian Defence Minister Mustafa Tlass in Damascus, Syria, to discuss expanding military ties between Syria and China.

 In August 2016 Guan Youfei, Director of the Office for International Military Cooperation of China's Central Military Commission, stated that: "The Chinese and Syrian militaries traditionally have a friendly relationship, and the Chinese military is willing to keep strengthening exchanges and cooperation with the Syrian Armed Forces".
 By 2022, Chinese military advisors were reportedly in Syria to rebuild its military installations and to train their Syrian counterparts on a wide range of weapons purchased from China, including rocket launchers, machine guns and sniper rifles.
 It also included further cooperation between SSRC and China over Syria's ballistic missile program.